-- A series of IVR Driver System Administrator's Guide, which provide information about how to install and configure specific IVR drivers supplied by third-party vendors. - The IVR Interface Option 8.0 IVR Server System Administrator's Guide, which will help you understand the architecture of the Genesys IVR product.
+- A series of IVR Driver System Administrator's Guide, which provide information about how to install and configure specific IVR drivers supplied by third-party vendors. - The IVR Interface Option 8.1 IVR Server System Administrator's Guide, which will help you understand the architecture of the Genesys IVR product. - Release Notes and Product Advisories for this product, which are available on the Genesys Technical Support website at http://genesyslab.com/support.